b4ckspace/faceshield/A3-Sheet-only/manual.md

 # Face shield from one single A3 sheet

-With the Covid-19 outbreak there are multiple projects that provide a face shield.
-Bu tthey often rely on 3D printed or laser cut parts that are not available to every one.
-These instruction allow to build a decent face shield from just office supplies.
+With the COVID-19 outbreak, there are multiple projects that provide a face shield.
+But they often rely on 3D printed or laser cut parts that are not available to everyone.
+These instructions allow building a decent face shield from just office supplies.
 While maybe not as fancy it still provides good protection, is stable enough and provides good comfort.
 It is also probably one of the lightest face shields available.

 You need: